THE LYNCHMERE SOCIETY

 rhododendron, birch, gorse and bracken to make space for the heather to spread.
 The cleared vegetation is usually burnt on site as this helps to keep the fertility low – the preferred state for heathlands.

-Volunteering opportunities
+Volunteering events

 Register as a volunteer

+You can volunteer with us by getting stuck into practical conservation work or by doing surveys and other less strenuous tasks.
 Everyone is welcome and you don't need to be a member to volunteer.
 Register here and we can inform you of coming events and opportunities.

 Tell us how you'd like to help